carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

 Once that we know that the genome is available in NCBI,
 let us download its corresponding fasta file.
 The flag
 `-o agalactie_515` specified agalactie 515 as the output directory.
 Notice that the `-n` flag is not included in this command.
 This is because
-now we will donwloading the genome instead of finding if it is available
+now we will downloading the genome instead of finding if it is available
 in NCBI.
 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -o agalactiae_515 bacteria
 ~~~
 {: .language-bash}

-Once the prompt `>` is available again, the command `tree`
+Once the prompt `>` is available again, use the command `tree`
-will show the contents of the recently downloaded directory agalactiae_515.
+to show the contents of the recently downloaded directory agalactiae_515.
 ~~~
 $ tree agalactiae_515
 ~~~